+(a) (U) Federal, state, tribal, territorial, and local security and law enforcement jurisdictional boundaries and areas of responsibility.
+[When Depicting Federal, State, Tribal, Territorial, and Local Jurisdictional boundaries and areas of responsibility, first, Second and Third tier response agencies will be addressed Separately in the AMSP.
+A description of each agency's Individual location and capability will greatly enhance the AMSC's ability to determine the type and quantity of resources That may respond to a TSI.]

-- (a) (U) Federal, state, tribal, territorial, and local security and law enforcement jurisdictional boundaries and areas of responsibility.
-[WHEN DEPICTING FEDERAL, STATE, TRIBAL, TERRITORIAL, AND LOCAL JURISDICTIONAL BOUNDARIES AND AREAS OF RESPONSIBILITY, FIRST, SECOND AND THIRD TIER RESPONSE AGENCIES WILL BE ADDRESSED SEPARATELY IN THE AMSP.
-A DESCRIPTION OF EACH AGENCY'S INDIVIDUAL LOCATION AND CAPABILITY WILL GREATLY ENHANCE THE AMSC'S ABILITY TO DETERMINE THE TYPE AND QUANTITY OF RESOURCES THAT MAY RESPOND TO A TSI.] - (b) (U) Agencies are tiered as follows: - (1) (U) First tier agencies are those such as police, fire, and emergency medical units who are normally dispatched thru the emergency 911 call system. - (2) (U) Second tier agencies are those with special recovery and containment capabilities for dealing with hazardous materials, rough terrain, underwater search and recovery, excavation, or heavy equipment (e.g., mobile heavy-lift cranes). - (3) (U) Third tier agencies are the National Guard, military reserve, and other national level response elements. - (c) (U) Individual agency jurisdictional boundaries may be portrayed on maps or charts in an overlay fashion.
-The jurisdictional boundary maps may extend outside the AMSC's COTP Zone to reveal neighboring agencies or elements that may be involved in both routine and crisis situations. - 3300 (U) Area Maritime Security (AMS) Assessment.
+- (b) (U) Agencies are tiered as follows: - (1) (U) First tier agencies are those such as police, fire, and emergency medical units who are normally dispatched thru the emergency 911 call system. - (2) (U) Second tier agencies are those with special recovery and containment capabilities for dealing with hazardous materials, rough terrain, underwater search and recovery, excavation, or heavy equipment (e.g., mobile heavy-lift cranes). - (3) (U) Third tier agencies are the National Guard, military reserve, and other national level response elements. - (c) (U) Individual agency jurisdictional boundaries may be portrayed on maps or charts in an overlay fashion.
+The jurisdictional boundary maps may extend outside the AMSC's COTP Zone to reveal neighboring agencies or elements that may be involved in both routine and crisis situations.

+3300 (U) Area Maritime Security (AMS) Assessment.

-[IDENTIFY THE ASSESSMENT METHODOLOGY INFORMATION AS: WHO, WHERE, WHEN AND RESULTS.]
+[IDENTIFY THE ASSESSMENT METHODOLOGY INFORMATION AS: WHO, WHERE, WHEN, HOW OBTAINED AND RESULTS.]

-(a) (U) This AMSP is prepared based on the AMS Assessment for, [INSERT THE NAME OF THE LOCAL COTP], which is a risk-based analysis of the port(s).
-The Coast Guard has developed a process consisting of five steps that are discussed in greater detail in Enclosure (3).

-- (b) (U) The five steps in the assessment process are: - (1) (U) Identify critical MTS operations and infrastructure; - (2) (U) Develop attack scenarios; - (3) (U) Conduct consequence and vulnerability assessments for each scenario; - (4) (U) Categorize and prioritize scenarios; and - (5) (U) Develop mitigation strategies for each MARSEC level.
+- (a) (U) This AMSP is prepared based on the AMS Assessment for, [INSERT THE NAME OF THE LOCAL COTP], which is a risk-based analysis of the port(s).
+The Coast Guard has developed a process consisting of five steps that are discussed in greater detail in Enclosure (3) of the NVIC 09-02 (series). - (b) (U) The five steps in the assessment process are: - (1) (U) Identify critical MTS operations and infrastructure; - (2) (U) Develop attack scenarios; - (3) (U) Conduct consequence and vulnerability assessments for each scenario; - (4) (U) Categorize and prioritize scenarios; and - (5) (U) Develop mitigation strategies for each MARSEC level.